Vision basics

 Radius of the spherical floating object in mm.

-obj_spawn_pos : Tuple[float,float,float]
+obj_spawn_pos : tuple[float,float,float]

 Initial position of the object, by default (0, 2, 1).